detolly/EasyTwitch.NET/README.md

 			//Down here I'm going to have a custom command that makes me able to have a command
 			//that I can create more commands from.
 			//Remember: This is completely unnecessary in order to have a functioning bot, but I'm
-			//just showing youhow to make a
+			//just showing you how you could proceed after this tutorial

 			if (message.message.StartsWith ("!commandadd ")) {
 				//The message.getArgs function returns an array with the message split by a space.